xperflab002/EasyView/README.md

 ### Use EasyView

-Before using EasyView, you need to first collect profiles in either PProf format or DrCCTProf format.
+Before using EasyView, you need to first collect profiles in PProf format.
-Once the profile is generated, there are three ways to open it.
+Once the profile is generated, there are two ways to open it.

 #### 1. Open EasyView with vscode Explorer View